k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

   - FABRIC_TDM_ROOT - the entire table is exported.

   - TDM_BE_IIDS - the entire table is exported.
 This table contains the BE ID, entity id (iid field) and the root entity id (root_iid field).
-It has been added for the parameters coupling mode and is need in order to connect different LU schema.
+It has been added for the parameters coupling mode and is needed in order to connect different LU schema.
 The SQL query joins the TDM_BE_IIDS of the LU schemas based on the BE_ID and the ROOT_IID fields.
-This table has an accumulative population mode, i.e. if an LU exists in multiple BEs, it aggregates the current link of the root entity id to the previous syncs.
+This table has an accumulative population mode, i.e., if an LU exists in multiple BEs, it aggregates the current link of the root entity id to the previous syncs.

   - The LU tables in LuParamsMapping MTable - only the parameter fields and the linked fields to the parent or child LU tables are exported.